oplatek/oplatek.github.io/index.md

 - I am a Linux expert user and happy MacOS, iOS, and Android user.
 - I love to open-source my projects and to contribute to other projects.
 - I enjoy working in a team.
 I can lead, and I can follow.
 - I prefer to work with my clients long-term.
-The record is nine years (2014-2023).
+The record is nine years (2014-2023) as of 2023.

 ## Why not work with me?
 <!-- - I am expensive: 100 Euro/hour for consultation on a topic of my expertise -- See above!
 I take 35-70 Euro/hour for long-term/open-source/positive-impact projects.
 I openly admit that in Czech academia, I earn only a fraction of that. -->